For the past few years, I’ve been using Bluehost for my online projects.

 - Phone, live chat, and ticketed support

-HostGator, in my opinion, has the better documentation with hundreds of articles and videos.
+HostGator, in my opinion, has better documentation with hundreds of articles and videos.
 Yet, Bluehost has a larger CR team meaning it’s easier to reach a live person.
 If you’re non-technical then I would recommend Bluehost, those technical can appreciate HostGator.

 Bluehost versus HostGator: My Verdict and Conclusion